QuantVI/UEP_Financial_Engineering/from_sem_04/French Vanilla Option - Structured Product/README.md

 *It was extremely fun designing this product.
-I took a cue from the naming conventions of options and other products in the market.
+I took a cue from the naming conventions of options and other products on the market.
 For example, "Mountain Range" options.
-The naming is chosen to be marketable, not necessarily based on the insturment itself.*
+The naming is chosen to be marketable, not necessarily based on the instrument itself.*

-*It most courses, we would do simulations with 100 to 10 000 iterations.
-I wanted my pricing to be more precises, and thus ran multiple 40K iteration tests in this project.*
+*It most courses, we would do simulations with 100 to 5000 iterations on simple paths.
+I wanted my pricing to be more precise, and thus ran multiple 40K iterations on complex paths with 2000 or more steps.*

 #### Project - Structured Product